antvis/layout/packages/layout-wasm/README.md

 # @antv/layout-wasm

 A WASM binding of `@antv/layout-rust`.
-We use [wasm-bindgen-rayon](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon) implementing multi-thread
+We use [wasm-bindgen-rayon](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon) implementing multi-thread.

 ## Usage